 Simple English definitions for legal terms

-Read a random definition: court of appeals
+Read a random definition: international economic law

 The American Bar Association (ABA) is a group of lawyers in the United States.
 It is the biggest organization of lawyers in the country and is respected for its opinions and ideas about the practice of law.
 The ABA helps make laws and rules for lawyers, talks to lawmakers about legal issues, and evaluates judges.
 Not all lawyers are members of the ABA, but it is still an important group in the legal world.
 The ABA publishes a magazine, books, and reports, and has a big yearly meeting.
 Lawyers pay money to be part of the ABA.